 Tasman Great Taste Trail Tour Highlights

-- Cycle 150km of the new Tasman Great Taste Trail
+- Cycle 156km of the Tasman Great Taste Trail

 - Indulge in the local fine foods, wines and craft beer

 - Explore the local arts, crafts, and cottage industries

 - Cycle along the coast at Rabbit Island